The Children's Aid Committee Charitable Fund

 Overview

 Established in 1955, The Children's Aid Committee Charitable Fund is a charitable trust dedicated to “Investing in Jewish Youth.”
-With annual income of approximately £168,623 (FY 2024), the organization provides grant aid to sustain effective youth provision for young Jewish people in their leisure time across London and the Home Counties.
-The charity has provided grants totaling hundreds of thousands of pounds to hundreds of organizations over the decades.
-Patroned by Chief Rabbi Sir Ephraim Mirvis, with Vice Presidents Alan Grant and Michael Green, the committee has continuously adapted to the changing face of the Jewish community, regularly examining and updating their funding policies to meet evolving needs.
+With annual income of approximately £139,478 (FY 2023), the organisation provides grant aid to sustain effective youth provision for young Jewish people in their leisure time across London and the Home Counties.
+The charity has provided grants totalling hundreds of thousands of pounds to hundreds of organisations over the decades.
+Patroned by Chief Rabbi Sir Ephraim Mirvis, with Vice Presidents Alan Grant, Michael Green, and Anthony Littman, the committee has continuously adapted to the changing face of the Jewish community, regularly examining and updating their funding policies to meet evolving needs.

 Funding Priorities

-The Children's Aid Committee operates through quarterly funding meetings with different grant streams:
+The Children's Aid Committee operates through funding meetings with applications accepted on a rolling basis:

 Priority Areas